-CHRIS VANEMAN, Head of Petrie School of Music, DAVID BERRY, PATRICIA S. FOY, SARAH JOHNSON, KEITH JONES, SUSANA LALAMA, SUSAN LYLE, VALERIE MACPHAIL, SIEGWART REICHWALD, SCOTT ROBBINS, MILDRED ROCHE, CAROL SHULTIS, ANITA SWANSON, REBECCA TURNER, KELLY VANEMAN, DOUGLAS WEEKS
+CHRIS VANEMAN, Director, VALERIE MACPHAIL, Assistant Director, DAVID BERRY, PATRICIA S. FOY, KEITH JONES, SUSANA LALAMA, COURTNEY LEBAUER, SUSAN LYLE, SIEGWART REICHWALD, SCOTT ROBBINS, MILDRED ROCHE, CAROL SHULTIS, REBECCA TURNER, KELLY VANEMAN, DOUGLAS WEEKS

 ACCREDITATION

 The Petrie School of Music is a charter member of the National Association of Schools of Music (NASM) and has been continuously granted accreditation.
 All degree programs are approved by NASM.
 The College has attained CAEP accreditation for all professional education programs.
 Students who fulfill the requirements of the music education degree can meet the certification requirements for teachers in South Carolina as well as several other states.
 The music therapy program is accredited by the American Music Therapy Association.